jasmaa/jasmaa.github.io/_posts/2024-12-07-dining-philosophers.md

 Find a way for these geniuses to eat their stir-fry while avoiding deadlock.

-This problem is a spin of a popular problem in concurrent programming known as the Dining Philosophers problem.
+This problem is a spin on a popular problem in concurrent programming known as the Dining Philosophers problem.
 Like any good problem, it has multiple solutions.

 Caspian’s father proposes the following one.